MARRIED WOMEN'S PROPERTY ACT -

 Standards were set for basic Reading, Writing and Arithmetic.

-19th February - DRUNK AND RIOTOUS.
+19th February -

-John Pigg, a miner of Skelton, was convicted for being drunk and riotous in the streets of Skelton.
+John Pigg, a Miner of Skelton, was convicted for being drunk and riotous in the streets of Skelton.

-22nd February - POLICE LOCK-UP NEEDED AT SKELTON.
+POLICE 'LOCK-UP' NEEDED AT SKELTON.

-A report of the North Riding of Yorkshire Police Committee recognised the increase in the mining population at Skelton in Cleveland and the need for a lock-up there.
+A report of the North Riding of Yorkshire Police Committee recognised the increase in the Mining population at Skelton in Cleveland and the need for a lock-up there.

 1st March -

 In the Court of Bankruptcy for the Leeds District.
 In the Matter of Robert Tiplady Tate, of Skelton, in Cleveland, in the county of York, Brewer, a Bankrupt, against whom an adjudication in Bankruptcy, bearing

 date the 18th day of September, 1869, was duly made.....

 6th March -

-Thomas Waite and Ralph Warrington, both Skelton miners, were convicted of trespassing in the daytime in search of game on land belonging to John Thomas Wharton esquire and occupied by James Elliott and William Scarth.
+Thomas Waite and Ralph Warrington, both Skelton Miners, were convicted of trespassing in the daytime in search of game on land belonging to John Thomas Wharton esquire and occupied by James Elliott and William Scarth.

-4th April - ANOTHER DRUNK.
+4th April -

-James Holling, a Skelton miner, was convicted for being drunk and riotous in the streets of Skelton.
+James Holling, a Skelton Miner, was convicted for being drunk and riotous in the streets of Skelton.

-11th April - DRUNKEN LABOURER AND WIFE.
+DRUNKEN LABOURER AND WIFE.

 John Brooks, a Skelton Labourer and his wife Christiana were convicted for being drunk and riotous in the streets of Skelton.

 16th April -

-George Shimmings, a Skelton miner, William Wiseman, a Brotton miner and Peter Hyson, a Skelton labourer, were all convicted of being drunk and riotous in the Skelton streets.
+George Shimmings, a Skelton Miner, William Wiseman, a Brotton Miner and Peter Hyson, a Skelton Labourer, were all convicted of being drunk and riotous in the Skelton streets.

 Thomas was convicted of the same offence on the 30th April.

-3rd May - REDCAR AND GUISBOROUGH MEN FIGHT IN SKELTON.
+REDCAR AND GUISBOROUGH MEN FIGHT IN SKELTON.

-Patrick Doonan, a labourer of Redcar was convicted for assaulting William Potts, a Redcar joiner in the township of Skelton.
+Patrick Doonan, a Labourer of Redcar was convicted for assaulting William Potts, a Redcar Joiner in the township of Skelton.

-James Simpson, a fireman of Guisborough, was convicted for assaulting John Atkinson, an Engineman of Guisborough in Skelton.
+James Simpson, a Fireman of Guisborough, was convicted for assaulting John Atkinson, an Engineman of Guisborough in Skelton.

-Jewitt Hardy, a miner of Skelton, was convicted for taking two hares and a rabbit at night.
+Jewitt Hardy, a Miner of Skelton, was convicted for taking two hares and a rabbit at night.

-2nd July - COCKNEY NAVVY DRUNK.
+2nd July -

-James Turner, an imported London labourer, was charged with being drunk and riotous in the streets of Skelton yesterday afternoon.
+James Turner, an 'imported' London Labourer, was charged with being drunk and riotous in the streets of Skelton yesterday afternoon.

-Superintendent Prest said that the town was in such a state on account of the navvies pay that all the public houses had to be
+Superintendent Prest said that the town was in such a state on account of the navvies pay that all the public houses had to be closed.

 Defendant was very violent despite being handcuffed and took the officer's fingers in his mouth.
-Fined £1 7s including expenses
+Fined £1 7s including expenses or one month prison.

-5th July - DRUNK AND RIOTOUS.
+5th July -

 Anthony Igo was charged by PC Wilson with being drunk and riotous at Skelton on Saturday night.
-The prisoner along with 7 or 8 other

 Complainant, who had a very black eye and had his arm in a sling had been drinking with defendant and other men and on leaving the public house he was set upon by the lot of them.

 He was kicked by defendant and a witness proved it.
 Committed to prison for one month.

-12th July - RIFLE VOLUNTEERS.
+12th July -

 Yesterday 4 Companies of the North Riding of Yorkshire Rifle Volunteers 18th [Skelton], 20th [Guisbrough], 19th [Stokesley], numbering 200 men held Battalion drill in a field near the Gas Works at Redcar.

-3rd August - OATS DAMAGED.
+3rd August -

 Mr Wood said there would be 2 acres of oats destroyed before harvest time and many of his turnips had been pulled up.
 Fined 6s 6d costs.

-WAIFS. - James Day and his brother, boys about 10 and 12, were charged with wandering about.
+WAIFS - James Day and his brother, boys about 10 and 12, were charged with wandering about.

 Mr Smith, relieving officer, said their father was killed several years ago by the fall of a bridge at Skelton.

 A Subscription of nearly £200 was raised for the widow and children.

-16th August - NUISANCE AT SKELTON CLAIMED - PRIVVIES LEAKING.
+NUISANCE AT SKELTON CLAIMED - PRIVIES LEAKING.

 Letter to Editor.